LED Matrix

 Software

 The software is what makes this all work.
-It was programmed in Visual Basic 6 and the commented source code is avaliable to download, in the Download Section.
+It was programmed in Visual Basic 6 and the commented source code is avaliable below.
 The biggest problem with programming this was getting the timing correctly.
 Windows 98 and Win2k/XP handle timing calls differently and the smallest timing division can be as large as 55ms.
 This means that to switch a coloumn, it would take 55ms, which means it would take 1/2 second to scan through the display once ... for a refresh rate of 2Hz, which is very slow.
 I found a control that worked in Windows 98 which supposedly had a resolution of 1ms, but in practice it was not that low.
 That same timer had a resolution of 55ms in 2K/XP!
 Currently I'm using the QueryPerformanceCounter timer, which seems to be working well in Win2K.
 I was using the TimeGetTime counter for Windows 98.

 Problems with the software: